 When there is an accident and the case goes to trial, the jury will use 100 percentage points to decide who is at fault for the accident.
-It will be up to the jury under the law given by a judge and the evidence heard during a trial, to determine out of the 100 percentage points which party or parties including the plaintiff bears responsibility.
-All parties must take responsibility under the law when determining who is at fault for an accident which occurs, whether it is walking, going down steps, or driving a car.
+It will be up to the jury, under the law given by a judge and based on the evidence heard during a trial, to determine out of the 100 percentage points which party or parties, including the plaintiff, bear responsibility.
+All parties must take responsibility under the law when determining who is at fault for an accident that occurs, whether it is walking, going down steps or driving a car.

 A jury might find that although the defendant is responsible for the accident, so is the plaintiff.
 Therefore, comparative negligence can diminish the amount of damages the defendant must pay under the law.
-This can occur as follows: say your injuries have a value of $100,000.00 and the jury finds that the defendant is 50% responsible and that you as the plaintiff were 50 % responsible for the happening of the accident because you were not watching where you were walking ; well, then the $100,000.00 award will be reduced 50% due to your own comparative negligence by $50,000.00.
-So even though the jury may have awarded you or assigned $100,000.00 as a value because of your injuries, the Court will automatically cut the award in half because the same jury found you 50% at fault for the happening of the accident as well.
+This can occur as follows: say your injuries have a value of $100,000, and the jury finds that the defendant is 50% responsible and that you as the plaintiff were 50% responsible for the happening of the accident because you were not watching where you were walking.
+Well, then the $100,000 award will be reduced by 50% due to your own comparative negligence by $50,000.
+So even though the jury may have awarded you or assigned $100,000 as a value because of your injuries, the court will automatically cut the award in half because the same jury found you 50% at fault for the happening of the accident as well.

-But most importantly you should know merely because no accident report exists does not mean that you cannot assert your rights in order to receive full compensation for the wrongs committed against you.
+But most importantly, you should know that merely because no accident report exists does not mean that you cannot assert your rights in order to receive full compensation for the wrongs committed against you.

-Usually, this Statute of Limitations for slip and fall accident cases involving private entities or individuals is three years.
-This means that the case must formally begin (be filed in Court) within 3 years of the occurrence of the accident.
+Usually, the statute of limitations for slip-and-fall accident cases involving private entities or individuals is three years.
+This means that the case must formally begin (be filed in court) within three years of the occurrence of the accident.

-However, if a governmental agency or entity is involved, like the City of New York, then the statute is much shorter.
-When dealing with the City of New York, for example, the statute of limitations is usually one year and 90 days.
+However, if a governmental agency or entity is involved, like the city of New York, then the statute is much shorter.
+When dealing with New York City, for example, the statute of limitations is usually one year and 90 days.
 With other agencies, the time period could be even shorter.
 This is why a person must see a lawyer to receive guidance right away and to gain knowledge of this very important legal issue.